fwenzel/copy-shorturl/README.md

 Copy ShortURL Add-on
 ====================
 by Fred Wenzel ``<fwenzel@mozilla.com>``

+This is a Firefox add-on built with the Jetpack SDK.

-On any webpage, you get a new item in the right click menu called “copy short URL”.
+On any webpage, this jetpack adds a new item in the right click menu called “copy short URL”.
 When you click it, the add-on looks for a canonical short URL exposed in the page header.
 Currently, a number of major websites expose their own short URLs for any entry on their webpages, among these:

 * youtube (“youtu.be/…”),